 Trobbe said Tuesday that while the office building market is still sluggish, the synergism in the new Safeway section of the site could attract more interest.

 Sullivan agreed that the office park plans of 2000 are probably no longer relevant and that the sluggish office market is likely to continue for years.
-Given the city's recent loss of its housing cap and a court-ordered mandate to build more affordable, high density apartments and other housing, the Trobbe property -- including the Safeway complex -- could be where this housing should go, Sullivan said.
+Given the city's recent loss of its housing cap and a court-ordered mandate to build more affordable, high density apartments and other housing, the Trobbe property—including the Safeway complex—could be where this housing should go.

 "Although it's not near BART, it is transit-oriented in that it's next to a freeway," Sullivan said.
 "I can see housing there and some retail, maybe even a grocery store, but not this."

 As for the new Safeway store's impact on surrounding businesses, Wagner said the Berkeley consulting firm that analyzed the project found that 20% of the grocery store sales will be new to the city while 45% of other retail sales in the stores next to Safeway also will be new to the city.

 However, she said, 80% of grocery store sales and 55% of other retail sales will come from the existing market.